karansampath/director-diffusion/README.md

 Acknowledgments:
 I'd like to thank Alec Powell and the team at Modal for their help in giving me GPU credits to help complete this work.
+Also thank you to the team at Astral for their grat